Introduction to Integration

 Imagine you don't know the flow rate.

 Example: at 2 minutes the slope of the volume is 4, meaning it is increasing at 4 liters/minute, which is the flow rate.
-Likewise at 3 minutes the slope will be 6, etc.
+Likewise at 3 minutes the slope is 6, etc.

 So Integral and Derivative are opposites.